CPO Holds Khuli Kutchery To Solve Public Complaints - UrduPoint

 According to a police spokesman, the CPO was holding 'Khuli Kutchery' on daily basis to provide relief to the citizens.

-The police officers had also been warned of strict action on negligence and directed to address complaints of the citizens particularly marked by the CPO within shortest possible time, he added.
+The police officers had also been warned of strict action on negligence and directed to address complaints of the citizens particularly marked by the CPO within the shortest possible time frame, he added.